10 great travel tips

 And don’t think you can forgo a reservation in a small town that’s not a big tourist destination – the smaller the town, the faster its hotel rooms are filled by a big wedding or family reunion.

-2. If hotel rooms are sold out, look for a cottage.
+4. If hotel rooms are sold out, look for a cottage, house, room or even hostel.
 Don't think you have to stay in a hotel — during peak times, when hotel rates are highest, a vacation rental often is a better deal, especially when you have more than two or three people in your group.

 The lodgings section of every tourism site has a "Vacation rentals'' or "Cottages and cabins'' category.
 For example, hotel rooms on Duluth's Canal Park zoom past $200 in summer, but for little more than that, you can get your own one-of-a-kind cottage.